Friday, May 23, 2014

 This storyline sees the return of Jessan Hoan, captured by the Reavers then set free by the X-Men in Uncanny X-Men #229.
 As a result of Pretty Boy's attempted brainwashing in that issue, she is stuck somewhere between the innocent woman she was and the more evil being into which the Reavers were trying to transform her.
 By the end of this issue, she has crowned herself the new crimelord of Madripoor and taken the name Tyger Tiger.

-The Princess Bar, which will become a significant location within Madripoor throughout Wolverine's solo series, makes its first appearance in issue #1.
+The Princess Bar, which will become a significant location within Madripoor throughout Wolverine's solo series, makes its first appearance in Marvel Comics Presents #1.

 Roche, the crime lord whom Tyger Tiger deposes and his associate, Sapphire Styx, make their first, and I believe only, appearances in this storyline.

 One of Roche's henchmen, Razor Fist, is an old Shang-Chi villain.
 As the name suggests, he has razor sharp blades for hands.
-He seemingly dies at Wolverine's hands in this issue, but will return elsewhere with no explanation.
+He seemingly dies at Wolverine's hands in this issue, but will return elsewhere with no explanation (as well as make an appearance Shang-Chi and the Legend of the Ten Rings).

 Art in this story comes from Marvel mainstay John Buscema and inker Klaus Janson, who will also inaugurate the Wolverine solo series.